 Through our virtual visit app, Doctors Care Anywhere, our providers can now order testing for the coronavirus (COVID-19) for patients who are currently experiencing symptoms of the coronavirus.
 Testing does not occur in our centers.
 The address for our drive-thru specimen collection testing site will only be shared with patients if they receive a testing order from one of our providers.
 Only patients with a scheduled appointment and official testing order will be admitted at the specimen collection site.

-At this time, only patients who have been screened through Doctors Care Anywhere virtual visit platform can be screened by our providers for COVID-19 testing.
+Only patients who have been screened through the Doctors Care Anywhere virtual urgent care platform can be referred by our providers for COVID-19 testing.
+Qualification for testing is based on strict clinical criteria outlined by the CDC and SC DHEC.

 Yes.
 Only patients with a scheduled appointment will be admitted at the collection sites.
 Appointments are made once a provider issues you a testing order.

-If you have been seen by a Doctors Care provider and have been identified as someone who may be at risk for the coronavirus (COVID-19), our Doctors Care testing team will contact you to set up an appointment for our specimen collection testing site.
+If you have been evaluated by a Doctors Care provider through the Doctors Care Anywhere virtual urgent care app and have been identified as someone who may be at risk for the coronavirus (COVID-19), our Doctors Care testing team will contact you to set up an appointment for a specimen collection testing site.

 If you meet appropriate criteria for a testing order, our Doctor Care testing team will contact you with instructions for how to prepare and what to expect at the specimen collection site.